engtuncay/engtuncay.github.io/csharp-dotnet/cs-13-regex.md

     }
 }

+//---Output---
+//
+// Seven does match
+// even does not match
+// Maven does not match
+// Amen does not match
+// eleven does match

 ```

 In the example, we have five words in a list.
 We check which words match the .even regular expression.